 All of the things above are fantastic goals.
-One should strive to build teams of people that inspire and excite you, ask for people with the skills you need.
+One should strive to build teams of people that inspire and excite you.
 We should work towards honest and open communication in our teams.
 We should definitely be trying to get enough sleep and exercise.
 Sadly, we live in the real world, and this means that we rarely get everything we ask for, and even more rarely everything we want.

 This mean that sometimes you will be forced to work with useless people.